TLSQL: Table Learning Structured Query Language

 Specifically, TLSQL enables users to declaratively define machine learning tasks over relational databases, through three primary language constructs: \begin{itemize} \item \textbf{PREDICT VALUE}, which declares the prediction target and task type (e.g., classification or regression) and specifies the prediction output. \item \textbf{TRAIN WITH}, which specifies the tables, columns, and filtering predicates for constructing the training dataset. \item \textbf{VALIDATE WITH}, which defines validation data for model selection and hyperparameter tuning. \end{itemize}

-In summary, TLSQL establishes a practical bridge between modern databases and machine learning by introducing a SQL-like declarative paradigm for table learning task specification.
-By lowering the barrier to entry, TLSQL enables database users to seamlessly integrate machine learning into existing SQL-centric workflows.
-We believe that TLSQL offers both a novel design perspective and a practical system prototype, paving the way for future database-centric learning systems.
+In sum, by bridging relational databases and machine learning through a SQL-like interface, TLSQL lowers the barrier for database users to integrate machine learning into SQL-centric workflows and provides a practical foundation for database-centric learning systems.